 5G versus 5G E

-AT&T has been castigated recently over plans to rebrand certain 4G phones as “5G E” phones.
-The company argues that many technologies deeply linked to the faster 5G networks have already been introduced on the company’s existing 4G network.
+As we mentioned before, AT&T found itself in hot water over its decisions to rebrand certain 4G phones as “5G E” phones.
+The company argues that many technologies deeply linked to the faster 5G networks have already integrated into the company’s existing 4G network.

-Even other carriers are up in arms about 5G E — Sprint has sued AT&T over the
+Even other carriers are up in arms about 5G E. Sprint sued AT&T over the

 To offer the fastest speeds with the lowest latency, AT&T will initially deploy its 5G network on a millimeter-wave spectrum (mmWave).
 While mmWave can offer the fastest

-AT&T says most customers are getting speeds of around 400Mbps on the parts of its 5G network that have been deployed so far.
-The company says it has observed speeds of up to 1.5Gbps — which is very impressive and lives up to what we expect to eventually see from
+AT&T says most customers are getting speeds of around 400Mbps on the parts of its 5G network already live.
+The company says it has observed speeds of up to 1.5Gbps — which is very impressive and lives up to what we expect to see from

 Along with Verizon, AT&T was supposed to be one of the first carriers to roll out fixed 5G.
 In late 2018, things changed.
-The carrier announced it would initially deploy fixed LTE on the Citizens Band Radio Spectrum (CBRS) in 2019, and migrate to
+The carrier deployed fixed LTE on the Citizens Band Radio Spectrum (CBRS) in 2019, and migrated to

 - Verizon 5G rollout: Everything you need to know